 As discussed in sin #2, there is nothing more annoying than having to think hard about how to use an application or a particular technological solution.
 Include also the mistake of adding additional information that the user is not needing or requiring.
 Generally, this happens when the focus of the role or purpose of the application is lost: connecting people, storing photographs, making calls, etc. And you begin to want to be a “bit of everything”: chat, photo editor, geolocation app, etc. With the excess of properties, you are at risk of confusing the users and divert them from what the function of the application is.

 Rule to prevent this sin: You need to have clearly defined objectives to meet the technological application and offer only the essentials.
 Do not expect it to do everything.
 Focus on one subject and do it well.

 WRATH: not correcting mistakes in the testing process

 Testing undoubtedly is the most effective way to detect weaknesses of the application and, therefore, find the best solution.
 Without testing -from the beginning to the end of the project – is not possible to know if the work is being well done and meets expectations.

-Developing a product without giving enough importance to the adjustments suggested in the testing process, or worse, without a team of qualified and skilled professionals in testing, it means it has been mistakenly assume that what is designed is going to work for users and the company.
-In the end, not testing it may possibly impact on rework and increased costs that weren’t estimated, what will definitely make them angry.
+Developing a product without giving enough importance to the adjustments suggested in the testing process, or worse, without a team of qualified and skilled professionals in testing, it means it has been mistakenly assumed that what is designed is going to work for users and the company.
+In the end, not testing it may possibly impact on rework and increased costs that were not estimated, which will definitely make them angry.